Polycystic Ovary Syndrome

 PCOS is the most common hormonal disorder seen in women, and it can have a profound impact on a woman’s health, both physical and mental.
 It’s little wonder that so many women with PCOS feel like they’re on a dieting merry-go-round.

-For years, the prevailing medical advice has been to lose weight in order to ‘treat’ the condition.
+For years, the prevailing medical advice has been to lose weight to ‘treat’ the condition.
 But as any woman who has ever been on a diet knows, losing weight is no easy feat – and it’s even harder when you’re dealing with hormonal issues.
 Not to mention the fact that most diets are ineffective in the long term.
-In fact, some women find that their weight actually increases after starting a diet, due to the way that restrictive eating can trigger disordered eating patterns and yo-yo dieting.
+Some women find that their weight increases after starting a diet, due to the way that restrictive eating can trigger disordered eating patterns and yo-yo dieting.
+Following a weight loss diet plan, whether it’s low carb, keto, low fat, or calorie fixed may bring you some weight loss short-term, but will not change the key ingredients to sustainable change:

 The root cause of PCOS is still not fully understood, but it is thought to be linked to hormonal imbalance and low-level chronic inflammation.
-While there is no cure for PCOS, the condition and the associated symptoms can be managed through lifestyle changes.
+While there is no cure for PCOS, the condition and the associated symptoms can be managed through lifestyle changes with or without weight loss (depending on your needs).

 It is a complex condition that presents differently in every woman.
 It can cause a range of symptoms, from irregular periods and weight gain to fertility problems and excessive hair growth.
 There is no one-size-fits-all approach to managing PCOS.
 I will work with you to design a personalised plan that meets your unique needs and helps you achieve your desired results.